uday-sudo/Olauncher/README.md

 P.S.
 Feel free to mention your favourite coffee brand.
 I'll try it if I can.

-# Todo

-- [ ] Wall of widgets - An entire page dedicated to your favorite widgets, accessible via a simple swipe right gesture.
-Additionally, a weather widget is available on the home screen. (not minimal tho)
-- [ ] Interrupt - We gently interrupt you whenever you open a time-wasting app.
-It can greatly help you in reducing your screen time.
-- [x] Make it so that the icons actually work.
-- [x] Icons on home screen
-- [] Update links in app
-- [x] List of Icons To Create
-    - Music
-    - Message
-    - Mail
-    - Web
-    - Search
-    - Gallery
-    - Camera
-    - Call
-    - Circle
-- [ ] Setup ur BuyMeACoffee page

 <a href="https://www.flaticon.com/free-icons/music" title="Android icons">Icons created by Freepik - Flaticon</a>

-showapplist